-This tax applies only to businesses, not to individuals.
-In addition, it is based on margins rather than profits or revenues.
+This tax applies only to businesses, not to individuals and is based on margins rather than profits or revenues.
 As a result, small businesses in Texas don't have to pay a lot of taxes.
 In addition to a lower tax burden, the sales tax in Texas is comparatively low, at 6.25%.Despite the lower cost of living, the median retail price in Texas has risen 20.2% year-on-year.
 Even with the increase in the selling price of homes, Texas remains affordable compared to other metropolitan areas such as Seattle, Washington.

 Instead, the state focuses on taxing homes and property, meaning lower taxes for residents, but higher prices when buying a home or other property.
 The climate in Texas varies depending on where you live.
 For example, if you live in Fort Worth, in the north-central region, you can expect temperatures to range between 94 and 98 °F, while you can expect the summer months you live in Houston to range between 88 and 91 °F. There are 89 state parks, in addition to 14 federally managed locations and an entire coastline of beaches.
 Texas is prone to inclement weather.
 First, it is located in an area of the United States that is susceptible to hurricanes, similar to its neighbor Louisiana.

 The state also has a varied climate throughout the year, which remains warm and coastal.
 The days are slightly warmer, with 60°F (15.6°C) to 70°F (21.1°C), while the temperature drops from 45°F (7.2°C) to 55°F (12.8°C) at night.
-Since most of the land is used for agriculture and livestock, Texas contributes greatly to economic growth in the U. S. UU.
-Agriculture is one of the main factors in making Texas the twelfth richest economy in the country and producing 9% of the nation's GDP.
-Be a resident of the second largest state in the U.S.
+Since most of the land is used for agriculture and livestock, Texas contributes greatly to economic growth in the U. S. Agriculture is one of the main factors in making Texas the twelfth richest economy in the country and producing 9% of the nation's GDP.
+Be a resident of the second largest state in the U.

-UU. provides many advantages of living in Texas for those seeking education.
+provides many advantages of living in Texas for those seeking education.
 The state has 458 colleges, community colleges and trade schools, and 159 universities.
 Many Texas-based institutions have also made it to the national rankings.
 Surprisingly, there are no income taxes in Texas.
 This means you'll have to pay fewer returns to file them at the end of each year when you report your income.

 However, there is a higher sales tax rate than in other states, which could rise to 8.25%.
 If you decide to drive from El Paso to Houston, it's best to pack refreshments and equipment for about 10 hours of travel.
 Intrastate travel may be the most difficult while living in Texas.
 That means that, to access the best healthcare services in the state, you must have your home close to a health center.
 It currently faces an enormous shortage of medical staff, which becomes another problem for uninsured residents.
 The summer weather is a perfect time for the reproduction of viruses and microorganisms that cause many health problems among residents.